 What hardware is available?

-First Data offers a wide range of products and services, but doesn’t disclose any of its pricing information — even after we called to request more information.
+Fiserv offers a wide range of products and services but doesn’t disclose any of its pricing information — even after we called to request more information.

-The First Data rep we spoke with said processing rates vary by business.
+The Fiserv rep we spoke with said processing rates vary by business.
 Annual maintenance fees and application fees may also apply, but the rep wouldn’t disclose the amount of these fees or the cost to lease the hardware terminals listed on its website.

 Pros and cons

-Comprehensive services.
-First Data’s merchant services are robust, from small-business e-commerce solutions to processing support for banks and financial institutions.
+- Comprehensive services.
+Fiserv’s merchant services are robust, from small-business e-commerce solutions to processing support for banks and financial institutions.

-24/7 support.
-Onboarded merchants can call First Data tech support any time of the day or night.
+- 24/7 support.
+Onboarded merchants can call Fiserv tech support any time of the day or night.

-No contracts.
-Your contract is monthly, and you’re not asked to sign a contract with First Data — unless you opt to lease a terminal.
+- No contracts.
+Your contract is monthly, and you’re not asked to sign a contract with Fiserv — unless you opt to lease a terminal.

-Lack of transparency.
-First Data isn’t forthcoming about its processing rates, account fees or hardware prices.
+- Lack of transparency.
+Fiserv isn’t forthcoming about its processing rates, account fees or hardware prices.

-How do I open an account with First Data?
+How do I open an account with Fiserv?

-If you’d like to open a First Data merchant services account, you’ll need to call its sales team at 866-650-2935.
-You can also schedule a call with a sales rep on First Data’s website by entering your name, phone number, email address, name of your business and estimated annual credit and debit volume.
+If you’d like to open a Fiserv merchant services account, you’ll need to call its sales team at 877-810-9315.
+You can also schedule a call with a sales rep on Fiserv’s website by entering your name, phone number, email address, name of your business and estimated annual credit and debit volume.

-Provide your First Data rep with your annual revenue, monthly credit card processing volume and average ticket price to receive a customized rate quote.
+Provide your Fiserv rep with your annual revenue, monthly credit card processing volume and average ticket price to receive a customized rate quote.
 Fiserv will conduct a soft credit check when you apply.

 What other products will I need?